webarch-coop/ansible-role-etchosts/README.md

       - foo
 ```
 The `ip` address is required, the `hostname` is only required when the `state` is not defined or set to `present`.

+### etchosts_template

+A boolean that defaults to `false`, the `/etc/hosts` file is edired using [ansible.buiiltin.lineinfile](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/lineinfile_module.html), set `etchosts_template` to `true` for [ansible.builtin.template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) to be used.

 ### etchosts_validate